The 39 Clues: Doublecross

 On April 26, 2014, at the New Hampshire Worlds Collide event, Scholastic announced a fourth series titled Doublecross.
 The series began with Jude Watson's Mission Titanic (2015), followed by C. Alexander London's Mission Hindenburg (2015) and Jenny Goebel's Mission Hurricane (2016).
 The series concludes with Sarwat Chadda's Mission Atomic published on June 28, 2016.

-Amy, Dan, and their allies try to thwart the Outcast's plans of mass destruction.
+Taking place six months after Flashpoint, the series follows the Cahills, now lead by Ian, in their fight against a man known as The Outcast.
+Believing the younger generation of Cahills to be unfit to lead, he takes over the family with the help of Cahill traitors and challenges the younger generation to stop four planned disasters.
+As the Cahills find and prevent The Outcast's events, they also attempt to learn his true identity and ultimate plans concerning the Cahill serum.

 Mission Titanic

 Mission Titanic is the first book in the Doublecross series.
 It was written by Jude Watson, and published on February 24, 2015.

-At only seventeen years old, Ian Kabra is head of the Cahills, the most powerful family in the world.
-He has presidents on speed dial and generals at his beck and call.
-Ian knows he's an ideal leader and the only man enough for the job.

-There's just one small problem: He's already messed up big-time.
-A Cahill from the past calling himself the Outcast has risen to challenge Ian with an impossible test.
-The Outcast has re-created four of history's greatest disasters and dared Ian to stop him.
+The book begins with a Cahill from the past, calling himself the Outcast, rising to challenge Ian with an impossible test.
+The Outcast will re-create four of history's greatest disasters and Ian needs to stop him.
 If Ian and his allies can't decipher the Outcast's hints in time, innocent people will die.
-Ian's only chance to beat the Outcast is to track down his former allies, Amy and Dan.
+Ian's only chance to beat the Outcast is to find his former allies, Amy and Dan.

-But finding Amy and Dan will demand an impossible sacrifice from Ian.
+The Cahills figure out the Outcast's first hint leads to the 1917 Halifax explosion, an explosion caused by two ships crashing in the harbor of Halifax, one of which was carrying explosives and ammunition, which then exploded obliterating parts of the city.
+So, they go to Halifax and ask about what the ships are carrying.
+Eventually they discover that the hint actually refers to the sinking of the Titanic.
+They then find out that a Titanic II is going to Antarctica and that the Outcast will sink the ship.
+They then board the ship and stop it from sinking saving everyone on board.

 Mission Hindenburg

 Mission Hindenburg is the second book in the Doublecross series.
 It was written by C. Alexander London, and published on July 28, 2015.

-The Cahills are the world's most powerful family, but their strength is being tested.
-A sinister man calling himself The Outcast has targeted the family and set them an impossible test.
-He's recreating four of history's worst disasters and challenging the young Cahills to find and stop the tragedies before it's too late.
-Now, with one disaster behind them, siblings Dan and Amy Cahill and their friends have just days to discover what the Outcast's next move will be.